Amit-Thawait/amit-thawait.github.io/_posts/2017-04-14-client-side-validations-using-parsley-js.md

 To make a form to use parsley, you need to add `data-parsley-validate` attribute to the form tag and add `required` attribute to all the elements which you want to make mandatory for the end user.

-There are many other built-in validators as well like you can check a field for only number inputs or check for min length, max length, check for a specific patterns etc. For a detailed set  of available options refer : [Build-in Validators](http://parsleyjs.org/doc/index.html#validators-list){:target="_blank"}
+There are many other built-in validators as well, like you can check a field for only number inputs or check for min length, max length, check for a specific patterns etc. For a detailed set of available options refer : [Build-in Validators](http://parsleyjs.org/doc/index.html#validators-list){:target="_blank"}

-Next, you need to call the function parsley() in the form object like this :
+Next, you need to call the function `parsley()` in the form object like this :

 	$('#demo-form').parsley();